ANS-259 AMSAT News Service Weekly Bulletins

 Call for Papers

-This is the first call for papers for the 42nd annual AMSAT Space Symposium to be held on the weekend of October 25-27, 2024 at the Doubletree by Hilton Tampa Rocky Point Waterfront in Tampa, Florida.
+Papers continue to be accepted for the 42nd annual AMSAT Space Symposium to be held on the weekend of October 25-27, 2024 at the Doubletree by Hilton Tampa Rocky Point Waterfront in Tampa, Florida.

 Proposals for symposium papers and presentations are invited on any topic of interest to the amateur satellite community.
 We request a tentative title of your presentation as soon as possible, with final copy submitted by October 18 for inclusion in the symposium proceedings.
-Abstracts and papers should be
+Abstracts and papers should be sent to Dan Schultz, N8FGV at [email protected]

 [ANS thanks Dan Schultz, N8FGV, AMSAT Symposium Proceedings Editor for the above information]